obarthel/amiga-smbfs/README.md

         ARBEITSGRUPPE        SOURCERY
 </pre>

-The share name to connect to would be `ALL` in this case.
+The share name to connect to would be `ALL`.

-You need to know which login name and which password are required to connect to the shared resource, and you need to know the name of the workgroup or domain the file server is a member of.
+You may need to know which login name and which password are required to connect to the shared resource.

+Very rarely, you would need to know the name of the workgroup or domain which the file server is a member of.
+In the example above, the name of the domain would be `ARBEITSGRUPPE`.

-## Starting and stopping the file system
+## 4. Starting and stopping the file system

 **smbfs** is an uncommon kind of file system in that you do not use the `Mount` command to mount it.
-In fact, **smbfs** is a shell program which can be launched from the shell, using command line parameters to tell it which resources should be used.
+In fact, **smbfs** is a program which can be launched from the shell, using command line parameters to tell it which resources should be used.
 But you can also start it from Workbench: in this case you would have to put the program's command line options into icon tool types.

-By now you should have assembled the following information:
+By now you should have prepared the following information:

 * Name of the computer to connect to; this would be the file server
-* Name of the shared SMB resource to connect to
+* Name of the shared *SMB* resource to connect to
-* Login name and password
+* Login name and password (optional)

-That's basically everything you need to know to continue -- unless something goes wrong, but more on that lateron.
+That's basically everything you need to know to continue -- unless something goes wrong, but more on that later on.

 Now you can start the file system.
-For example, to connect to the file server called *sourcery* and the shared *all* resource it exports, with that computer being a member of the workgroup *Arbeitsgruppe*, using the login name *PCGuest* and not providing any password you would enter the following:
+For example, to connect to the file server called *sourcery* and the shared *all* resource it provides, with that computer being a member of the workgroup *Arbeitsgruppe*, using the login name *PCGuest* and not providing any password, you would enter the following:

-`Run >NIL: SMBFS Workgroup=Arbeitsgruppe User=PCGuest Service=//sourcery/all`
+`SMBFS Workgroup=Arbeitsgruppe User=PCGuest Service=//sourcery/all`

-This would cause a new device by the name of `SMBFS:` to be mounted, showing all files and directories the *sourcery* server makes available for sharing.
+This would cause a new device by the name of `SMBFS:` to be mounted, showing all files and drawers the *sourcery* server makes available for sharing.

 How do you 'unmount' the file system?
+Stopping the **smbfs** program will unmount the file system.
+This can be accomplished by either hitting the `[Ctrl]+C` keys or by using the `Status` shell command and then the `Break` command.

-That's very easy, just check the output of the `Status` shell command.
-You might get the following output:
+For example, the `Status` shell command may produce the following output:

 <pre>
 Process  1: Loaded as command: TURBOTEXT